School Handbook

 Home is the best place for a child who is ill.
 If your child is sick with a diagnosed communicable disease, please notify the school as soon as possible.
 This notification will greatly assist others who, due to medical reasons and/or treatments, have weakened immune systems and may require immediate and specialized care.

-Below are some guidelines to help you make the decision about when to keep your child home from school.
+Please visit the BSD Too Sick for School Guidelines for some guidelines to help you make the decision about when to keep your child home from school.
 The recommendations are based on the guidelines provided by the Communicable Disease Program of the Washington County Department of Health and Human Services.
 They were developed to help prevent the spread of potentially contagious disease.

 Immunizations